g4idrijs/velocity-map-image-processing/README.md

 [sample_CENTROIDS.txt](sample_CENTROIDS.txt)

+### Slice Through Centroid and Multipeak Fitting

-Now using those centroid points from we can fit the data along the slice between the two centroid points.
+Now using those centroid points from the output of `centroid.py` we can fit the data along the slice between the two centroid points.

 ```
 C:\path\to\script> python slice_fit.py sample.dat 78 156 148 162
 ```
 This generates 5 files:
 * an .png visualizing the line of data sliced through the centroids

 ![centroids](./images/sample_LINE.png)

 * .png and .pdf demonstrating the multi-peak gaussian fitting along the data slice

 ![centroids](./images/sample_FITS.png)

-* text file containg the data slice, fits, fits sum, residuals [sample_CENTROIDS.txt](sample_FITS.txt)
+* text file containg the data slice, fits, fits sum, residuals

+[sample_CENTROIDS.txt](sample_FITS.txt)